gisinnovationmy/QGISFMEFormConnector/README.md

 This plugin allows QGIS users to leverage FME's robust data transformation capabilities directly from the QGIS interface.

+This plugin includes a default FME workspace (.fmw) to help you get started.
+The workspace is located in the plugin folder directory under "FME Workspace/QGISFMEFormConnectorTemplate.fmw".

+Make sure you have FME Form installed to use this plugin.
+The plugin uses a default FME workspace which you can customize.

 The extension is available from the official repository [QGIS plugins page](https://plugins.qgis.org/plugins/qgisfmeformconnector/).

 Use the QGIS Plugins menu to install the QGIS-FME Form Connector [QGIS manual](https://docs.qgis.org/3.34/en/docs/user_manual/plugins/plugins.html).